AI for marketing

 • Replacing strategy, creative direction, or high-level campaign planning.
 AI handles the admin and prep, humans make the calls.

-• Friday client reports assemble in hours instead of days, with analytics and ad data automatically cited.
+• Monthly client reports assemble in hours instead of days, with analytics, ads, SEO, and project notes cited.

 • Content briefs for social and blog campaigns ship with research, tone, and guidelines built in.